jdbctemplatemapper/jdbctemplatemapper/README.md

        .where("orders.status = ?", "COMPLETE") // always prefix where() columns with table
        .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper

-// with orderBy. orderBy() is strictly validated and is protected against SQL injection.
+// with orderBy.
 List<Order> orders =
   Query.type(Order.class)
-       .orderBy("orders.id")  // always prefix orderBy() columns with table .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper
+       .orderBy("orders.id")  // good practice to prefix columns with table .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper

 // with where and orderBy
 List<Order> orders =
   Query.type(Order.class)
-       .where("orders.status = ?", "COMPLETE") // always prefix where() columns with table
+       .where("orders.status = ?", "COMPLETE") // good practice to prefix columns with table
-       .orderBy("orders.id desc")  // always prefix orderBy() columns with table .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper
+       .orderBy("orders.id desc")  // good practice to prefix columns with table .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper

 // hasOne relationship